 Raco to Naomikong Trail #8 [where Paradise meets us], Trail #8 –

-Base 4-8 inches – Trail is in poor to fair Condition.
+Base 1 – 4 inches – Trail is in poor to fair condition.

 Sault Ste.
 Marie City Trail, Trails #497, #449, parts of #8 & #49 –

-Base 3- 6 inches – Trail is in poor to fair condition.
-Wet areas by casino are frozen and groomed.
+Base 0- 2 inches – Trail is in poor condition.

 City curfew is from 1 am – 6 am.
-Remember, most City streets are open to traffic 20mph, stop at all intersections, and ride on the right hand side of the street; not on sidewalks.
+Remember, most City streets are open to traffic 20mph, stop at all intersections, and ride on the right-hand side of street (not on sidewalks).
 Watch for closed streets that are posted, mainly around the hospital, university, and state trunk lines.

 Sault Ste.
 Marie to Kinross, Trail #49 –

-Base 3-5 inches – Trail is in Poor to fair Condition.
+Base 0 – 3 inches – Trail is in poor condition.
 Make sure you follow the reroute once you cross the bridge going south at 7 Mile Road.
-Wet areas are reopened.
+Wet areas have reopened.

 When the trail is running along roads, make sure you go with the flow of traffic on the right side of the road.